globalconceptsmediallc-oss/gcm-operating-system-app/docs/DECISIONS.md

 Consulting Intelligence is always derived from the Business Record.

-It never bypasses the Business Record to consume worker output directly.
+It never bypasses the Business Record to consume raw evidence directly.

 ## Reason